gregnomis/dev-site/README.md

-# Greg Simon's Developer Portfolio
+# My Public Developer Portfolio Dev Site

 A simple dev site to showcase your projects with easy server-side API calls to analyze your project files.
 This modern, responsive portfolio website includes a backend component that connects to locally hosted repositories through API calls, allowing for real-time code analysis and statistics.